longnphan/blackjack/README.md

 ## How to play
- 1. To start the game, make a wager by selecting the "poker chip" buttons located on the lower left area of the screen:
+ 1. To start the game, place a bet by selecting the "poker chip" buttons located on the lower left area of the screen:
 <img width="720" alt="image" src="https://github.com/longnphan/blackjack/assets/67768035/d3a5f5c9-c390-42f8-b829-cb623cff8b84">